adrianyau/Final-Capstone-Project/README.md

 Inspired by her intrigue and passion, I have downloaded a dataset from Kaggle that contains information about HR Analytics.
 In particular to the subject about employee attrition, I wanted to answer:

-1. What does the job satisfaction suggest?
+1. What does the data on job satisfaction suggest?
 2. Does the amount of travel play a factor?
 3. Are employees still quitting after a salary increase?
 4. Is gender an important element?
-5. What is the ratio of higher performers staying versus leaving?
+5. How long do employees stay before they leave?

 ## Process